 Governed by the Portuguese Copyright Office (IGAC), copyright safeguards intellectual creations in various fields such as literature, science, and the arts.
 Copyright owners hold exclusive rights and can commercially exploit their works or authorize others to do so with consent.

-Register a trademark in Portugal
+Registering a Trademark in Portugal

 To register a local trademark in Portugal, you must submit an application to the INPI (Portuguese Institute of Industrial Property).
 The INPI is the sole authority in Portugal authorized to grant exclusive rights to trademarks at a national level.
 Its role is to safeguard industrial property, including patents, designs, and trademarks.